FaroukY/FaroukY.github.io/_pages/about.md

 Hi, my name is Farouk!
 I am a first year PhD student at the University of Illinois at Urbana Champaign in the [CS theory group](https://publish.illinois.edu/theory-cs/faculty/).
 I am lucky to be co-advised by [Sariel Har-Peled](https://sarielhp.org/) and [Chandra Chekuri](https://chekuri.cs.illinois.edu/).
 I enjoy thinking about recreational math and combinatorial optimization problems.
 In my free time, I enjoy creating [Youtube](https://www.youtube.com/watch?v=XqTBrQYYUcc&ab_channel=ForAllEpsilon) videos about problem solving.

 Prior to joining UIUC, I worked at Citadel as a Quantitative Trader in the index arbitrage team for 2 years.
-In Summer 2022, I will be interining at Google in the NYC office.
+In Summer 2022, I will be interning at Google in the NYC office.